wcartwright1994/Pewlett-Hackard-Analysis/README.md

 Based on the datasets and instructions provided:
 * Approximately 90,000 individuals will be up for retirement as the 'silver tsunami' begins to make an impact.
 However, this does not necessarily have a strong correlation with number of roles that need to be filled.
 Additional analysis is required to determine if those who are retiring can be replaced by better performing employees and additional automation.
 * The question on if there is enough qualified individuals cannot be answered based on the provided data.
-This answer is most likely yes, however the analysis requested severly limits the number of current employees eligible for the program and does not take into consideration qualifications such as:
+This answer is most likely yes, however the analysis requested severely limits the number of current employees eligible for the program and does not take into consideration qualifications such as:
 	* Historical performance
 	* Length of time at the company
 	* Ratio of eligible employees versus retiring employees based on title